-The activated contactor monitoring (EDM) is assigned to indication signal outputs EA1 and/or EA2.
-These signal outputs are thus disabled for the configuration of the signal outputs.
+The activated contactor monitoring (EDM) is assigned to indication signal output EA1.
+This signal output is thus disabled for the configuration of the signal outputs.

-♦ Click the [Confirm] button.
+♥ Click the [Confirm] button.

 9.4.4 Creating and configuring protective/warning field pairs

 The changeover-capable protective/warning field pairs for the selected protective function are defined in configuration banks.
 The configuration banks are shown in the navigation tree of the configuration menu as "Bank", e.g. Bank A1.